 Upon receipt of the package containing the goods being returned by the Customer, the Vendor shall check that the goods being returned are compliant as well as the reason for the return.
 Should the goods being returned not qualify for an exchange or reimbursement, the Vendor shall refuse to accept their return and the goods shall be made available to the Customer for collection at the Vendor’s warehouses, or may be sent back to the Customer at the latter’s request and expense, within three months of being received by the Vendor.

-Any request for an exchange submitted by a Customer must be submitted within 15 (fifteen) days from the date on which the goods were delivered and in compliance with the terms of article 6.3 above.
-To proceed to an exchange of goods the Customer must return the goods he/she no longer require using exactly the same method as a standard return and place a new order for the goods the Customer wishes to receive.
+Any request for an exchange submitted by a Customer must be submitted within 30 (thirty) days from the date on which the goods were received and in compliance with the terms of article 6.3 above.
+If the Customer wants to exchange one or several goods, he shall proceed in two (2) stages : to obtain the reimbursement, the Customer must return the goods he/she no longer require using exactly the same method as a standard return and place a new order for the goods the Customer wishes to receive.

 ARTICLE 7.
 Liability